OpenMage/magento-lts/docs/DDEV.md

 ## OpenMage Custom DDEV commands

-If you want to install the Magento Sample Data run in the terminal window this command `ddev openmage-install`.
-You can use this command with flags, for example `ddev openmage-install -d -s -k -q`
+**If you want to install the `Magento Sample Data` run in the terminal window this command and follow the steps**

+`ddev openmage-install`

+You can use flags, for example `ddev openmage-install -d -s -k -q`

 ```
 -d (default values for the administrator account)